 Miska studied a variety of yogic disciplines in India, Spain, Mexico and the UK; and continues to study with top experts in the field of yoga science.
-Miska has a special interest in therapeutic application of yoga.
-She is also a mentor to yoga teachers, and leads popular annual yoga, meditation and well-being retreats.
+Miska has a special interest in therapeutic application of yoga, human biomechanics and meditation.

 2009 – 200hr level Yoga Teaching Diploma – Yoga Alliance accredited